Naqeebabad Sharif

+After Sufi Azmatullah Shah's death in 2016, his two sons, Naqeebur Rahman and Asadullah, took over administration and control.
+Other grandsons—including Sufi Amar, Sufi Taher, and Sufi Naseer (sons of elder son Sufi Qudratullah Shah, of Babajee Sufi Naqeebullah Shah); Sufi Obaidullah Shah and Sufi Mazharullah Shah (sons of the Babajee’s younger son sufi Habibullah Shah); and Sufi Namatullah Shah and Sufi Inayetullah Shah (sons of Babajee’s daughter Rahila Bibi, who spent her life serving Babajee)—reportedly faced threats and accusations of being labeled "murtad" to facilitate the acquisition of darbar assets and property.
+Having previously faced intimidation from the Colonel and his followers, these family members now operate under the threat and influence of Naqeebur Rahman and Asadullah, with local authorities allegedly under the influence or control of the two brothers.

 Various religious, spiritual and cultural events are held at the Darga Naqeeb ul auwaliya throughout the year.
 In these events, participants and artists from different parts of world came to the shrine to present their tribute to their sheikh by reciting Quran, Naats, Nasheeds and Qawwali.
 Jashan-e-Naqeebi (Annual Urs Celebration of Faqeer Sufi Naqeeb Ullah Shah), Jashan-e-Azmat ul Auwaliya (Annual Urs Celebration of Azmat ullah Shah), Jashan Jahangeeri are the most awaited and honorific events that held at Naqeeb Abad Sharif.